jimcrayne/OldNorseHub/README.md

 Unstressed vowels:

-        The symbol below the i, looks like a captal T, it is the lowering diacritic, indicating that the sound is a true mid-vowel, or more opened than without the diacritic.
+	The symbol below the IPA for i, looks like a captal T, it is the lowering diacritic, indicating that the sound is a true mid-vowel, or more opened than without the diacritic.

 Vowel | IPA  | Description                     | Example word
 ----- | ---- | ------------------------------- | ------------------